jhollister/rshell/README.md

 ######ls
 * Output format does not display correctly with a lot of small files.
-* Symbolic link support is not perfect and sometimes shows a dead link when it is not (may be fixed).
 * Output format is not as compact as the real ls.
+* Output is displayed alphabetically from left to right as opposed to read ls where it is displayed alphabetically by column.

 ##License
 All source files released under MIT license.
 See LICENSE file.